 The answer in many situations is hiring a talented social media manager to boost your presence and leverage this resource to build sales.
 Here are some tips to keep in mind:

-1. Acknowledge the importance of this position.
 You shouldn't enter into the hiring process halfheartedly.
 Look at your own recent social media activity.
 Have you been posting content on an inconsistent schedule, and does your struggle come through in the content you offer?

 If your own time and inclination prohibit such an approach, it's time to bring on a person with a clear-cut interest in social media.
 This individual can focus on current and projected industry trends, build up a thriving community of followers and fans of your business, stay on top of mentions of your brand, and compile analytics to assess performance.
 All of this information can be used to develop a strong presence on various platforms.

-2. Hire for skills.
 A qualified job candidate should be able to demonstrate the types of skills needed to be an effective social media manager.
 Communication skills are essential, including the ability to compose strong and snappy messages for Twitter, Facebook, LinkedIn, etc. But an aptitude to handle longer written content is necessary as well, so that prospects drawn to your social media channels have the opportunity to learn about your business in greater detail.
 The candidate should also come equipped with a clear marketing mindset so that he or she grasps where and how social media fits in with your larger marketing strategy.
 Their input into the best ways to manage and protect your brand online can significantly affect your overall strategy for growth.

 Determine if the candidate can "tell a story that's exciting, and will get other influencers to share your brand's content," urges Suraj Virk at Hootsuite.
 If all he or she intends to do is post pictures online "or share random articles no one finds useful" or that are not relevant to your industry, they're not the right fit for your business.